Beejay-bot/Beejay-bot/README.md

 </p>

-                                                        A Fullstack developer (Javascript && Python)
+                                                        A Fullstack developer (Javascript, Python, && Ruby on Rails)

 - 🌱 I’m currently learning Ruby on Rails && AWS
 - 💬 Ask me about React, Django, Soccer and games.